directus/directus/docs/configuration/config-files.md

 ASSETS_CACHE_TTL="7d"
 ```

-## oAuth (Single Sign-On (SSO) / OpenID)
+## OAuth, Single Sign-On (SSO), & OpenID

-Directus' oAuth integration provides a powerful alternative way to authenticate into your project.
-Directus will ask you
+The Directus OAuth integration provides a powerful alternative way to authenticate into your project.
+Directus will ask
-to login on the external service, and if your user exists in Directus, you'll be logged in automatically.
+you to login on the external service, and if your user exists in Directus, you'll be logged in automatically.

 Directus relies on [`grant`](https://www.npmjs.com/package/grant) for the handling of the oAuth flow.
 This means that
 there's hundreds of services that are supported out of the box.
 For example, enabling logging in through GitHub is as